-- If the tabletop is the last device in the chain an interface cable is attached to one connector and an active SCSI terminator is installed in the other connector. - If the device is within the chain, the interface cable from the preceding device is connected in one connector; an interface cable is also connected from the other connector to the following device.
+- If the tabletop is the last device in the chain, an interface cable is attached to one connector and an active SCSI terminator is installed in the other connector. - If the device is within the chain, the interface cable from the preceding device is connected in one connector; an interface cable is also connected from the other connector to the following device.

-Make sure that the last SCSI device on the bus is terminated correctly and is jumpered to supply termination power
+Make sure that the last SCSI device on the bus is terminated correctly and is jumpered to supply termination power.
+Also ensure that cable lengths are within SCSI specification requirements (see Section 2.5).

-2.4 Connecting a SCSI Signal Cable - Device to System
+2.4 Connecting a SCSI Signal Cable --- Device to System